yorku-ease/Model-Driven-Epidemiology/docs/SRS.md

 1.2.8 The DSL must support comments after the character `#` is found outside a string literal on a line

-1.2.9 The DSL must use a reserved keyword `Population` to refer to a Population
+1.2.9 The DSL must use a reserved keyword `Compartment` to refer to a Compartment

 1.2.10 The DSL must use a reserved keyword `Batch` to refer to a Batch